Cleaning Tips, Guides & Resources

 - Don’t attempt DIY pressure washing your home unless you have mastered the techniques and handling of the machine.
 Remember, misusing a high-power pressure washer can damage your property.

 Perhaps, the most important ‘do’ is to hire a professional pressure washing service to clean your home exterior and surrounding property.
+Be sure to do a thorough research of the costs involved before committing to any one company.
 Along with the benefit of high-end pressure washing equipment and accessories, professionals understand the varying water pressures to be applied to different surfaces/materials and finishes for safe and effective results.
 Nevertheless, do-it-yourselfers looking to give this project a go may do so keeping in mind these important dos and don’ts when pressure washing your home.